FEATURING ANDRÉ HOLLAND, OKWUI OKPOKWASILI AND FILM BY ARTHUR JAFA

 Movement III: The World is Dead — film by Arthur Jafa

-Minor Music was initiated by a staged reading of Hartman’s The End of White Supremacy by André Holland at the 92nd Street Y in New York City, which later evolved into a multidisciplinary performance and film project.
-Developed with the support of The Princeton Collabatorium for Radical Aesthetics and artists Precious Okoyomon, Okwui Okpokwasili and Arthur Jafa, the project was commissioned by Hartwig Art Foundation with workshops and performances in Ostia, Italy and The Brooklyn Academy of Music (BAM) in New York.
-It culminated in an invited rehearsal at BAM in 2024.
-The piece premiered at Internationaal Theater Amsterdam (ITA) in Amsterdam over the weekend of October 3, 2025, accompanied by a contextual programme of artist talks and a day of Black study held at ITA and Melly in Rotterdam.
+Minor Music was initiated by a staged reading in 2021 of Hartman’s The End of White Supremacy by André Holland at the 92nd Street Y in New York City.
+Developed with the support of The Princeton Collabatorium for Radical Aesthetics and artists Precious Okoyomon, Okwui Okpokwasili and Arthur Jafa, the project was commissioned by Hartwig Art Foundation with workshops and performances in Ostia Antica, Italy.
+These preliminary events culminated in an invited rehearsal at The Brooklyn Academy of Music BAM in 2024.
+Minor Music premiered in the Netherlands at Internationaal Theater Amsterdam (ITA) on October 3, 2025, accompanied by a contextual programme of artist talks at ITA and a day of Black study at Kunstituut Melly in Rotterdam.

 Performers